Terence Crawford Net Worth: 'Bud' Boasts $10 Million Net Worth

 Crawford doesn’t seem to live a life of too much luxury outside of the ring though.
 He isn’t one of those athletes who splashes millions of dollars on flashy cars, expensive jewelry or various real estate properties.
 It is evident that family and providing for his children is more important for Terence Crawford.

-This figure of $10 million is likely to grow for the American as his career goes on too. $10m is possibly even an under estimation of Crawford’s net worth, given the fact he is one of the new faces of boxing as well as being a three-weight world champion and former undisputed champ at 140-pounds.
+This figure of $10 million is likely to grow for the American as his career goes on too. $10m is possibly even an under estimation of Crawford’s net worth, given the fact he is one of the new faces of boxing as well as being a three-weight world champion and two-division undisputed champ at 140-pounds and 147-pounds respectively.

 Once again, the net worth of Terence Crawford is sure to catapult even higher as his career rolls on.
-If he wins the undisputed fight this weekend against Errol Spence Jr, he will become one of the biggest stars in boxing, of that there is no doubt.
+Now that he has beaten Errol Spence to become the undisputed champion in a second weight class, he will continue his career as one of the biggest stars in boxing, of that there is no doubt.

 Terence Crawford Career Earnings

-After 39 professional boxing fights, Terence Crawford’s biggest fight purse is reported to have been around $10 million.
-This was reportedly how much Crawford earned last time out for his bout against David Avanesyan in December 2022.
-The 35-year-old won the fight via knockout in the sixth round, successfully defending his WBO World Welterweight Title.
+After 40 professional boxing fights, Terence Crawford’s biggest fight purse is reported to have been around $30 million.
+This is reportedly the purse Crawford took home for his nine round demolition over Errol Spence Jr in becoming the undisputed welterweight champion of the world on July 29 (source: US Sun).

 Crawford has earned tens of millions of dollars throughout his boxing career so far, with his purses really beginning to rise in recent times.
 The southpaw earned a career-high pay-day last time out against Avanesyan of course, but he has also had several lucrative purses in recent years for his fights against various challengers.

-Crawford’s second biggest boxing purse came in his fight against former welterweight champion Shawn Porter.
-As Porter was a former champion at the time and had a cracking fight with Spence prior to the Crawford fight, both men were paid lucrative purses.
-It is reported that ‘Bud’ earned somewhere in the region of $6.5 million for his bout with ‘Showtime’.
+Crawford’s second biggest boxing purse came two fights ago against David Avanesyan at the back end of 2022.
+It is widely reported that ‘Bud’ earned somewhere in the region of $10 million for the bout with ‘Ava’.
+The 35-year-old won the fight via knockout in the sixth round, successfully defending his WBO World Welterweight Title.

-Other big purses such as $5.5 million against Amir Khan and Egidijus Kavaliauskas, and around $4 million against the likes of Kell Brook, Jose Benavidez Jr and Jeff Horn, are some of the biggest and most lucrative purses Terence Crawford has received during his boxing career to date.
+Other big purses such as $6.5 million against Shawn Porter, $5.5 million against Amir Khan and Egidijus Kavaliauskas, and around $4 million against the likes of Kell Brook, Jose Benavidez Jr and Jeff Horn, are some of the biggest and most lucrative purses Terence Crawford has received during his boxing career to date.

-Of course, he is expected to earn a minimum of $25 million this weekend as he fights for undisputed status against the unified welterweight champion, Errol Spence Jr.

 The vast majority of Crawford’s income does of course come from prize fighting.
 However, he has various endorsement deals outside of the ring which will help his salary and net worth, but it is punching people in the face for a living that pays ‘Bud’ the most money.
 More on Crawford’s endorsement deals later on.